-Throughout Dr. Dre’s career, he has obtained a net worth of over $1 billion, mostly thanks to the success of his audio systems, “Beats Music” and “Beats Electronics” which was purchased by Apple in 2014 for $3 billion.
-However, his net worth has the potential to drop way below that number, if Nicole is successful in her efforts.
+Throughout Dr. Dre’s career, he has obtained a net worth of over $1 billion, mostly thanks to the success of his audio systems, “Beats Music” and “Beats Electronics”, which were purchased by Apple in 2014 for $3 billion.
+However, his net worth has the potential to drop drastically below that number if Nicole is successful in her efforts.

 Dr. Dre’s lawyer said in court documents, “Plaintiff Nicole Young, after commencing divorce proceedings against Defendant Andre Young, seeking over $400 Million, then stealing almost $400,000.00 from an LLC that funds Defendant Young’s recording studio, draining its entire bank account, Plaintiff has decided that $400,400,000.00 and one lawsuit are not enough.
 She is now suing Defendant Young and another LLC in a separate lawsuit, having the temerity to claim that trademarks to Defendant Young’s performing name, ‘Dr. Dre,’ and to his first solo album, entitled ‘The Chronic,’ have been unlawfully transferred from Defendant Young to his wholly-owned LLC.”

-We do not know the details of the alleged prenuptial agreement between the two, but if there was a clause that has to do with marital misconduct and the court finds Dre guilty of such, it could be detrimental to his bank account.
+We do not know the details of the alleged prenuptial agreement between the two, but if there were a clause that had to do with marital misconduct, and the court finds Dre guilty of such, it could be detrimental to his bank account.